Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Stopping the development of cancer;

-• Slow down inflammatory processes in people with HIV infection;
+• Slow down inflammatory processes in people suffering from HIV infection;

 • Stress relief, positive impact on the nervous system.